Babylon (novel series)

-Babylon (バビロン, Babiron) is a Japanese novel series written by Mado Nozaki and illustrated by Zain.
-A manga adaptation by Nobuhide Takishita was published in 2019, and an anime television series adaptation by Revoroot aired from October 6, 2019 to January 27, 2020 which was streamed worldwide on Amazon Video.
+Babylon (バビロン, Babiron) is a Japanese suspense thriller novel series written by Mado Nozaki and illustrated by Zain.
+A manga adaptation by Nobuhide Takishita was published in 2019, and an anime television series adaptation by Revoroot aired from October 6, 2019 to January 27, 2020 which was streamed worldwide on Amazon Prime Video.

 Plot

 Zen Seizaki is a public prosecutor in the newly created Shiniki district west of Tokyo which is a testing ground for a new nation.
 He investigates a pharmaceutical company promoting a defective drug following reports of falsified test results by university labs.
-During the investigation, Shin Inaba, an anesthetist is found dead and a bloodstained document is discovered, which includes hair and skin, covered with letter "F".
+During the investigation, Shin Inaba, an anesthetist, is found dead and a bloodstained document is discovered, which includes hair and skin, covered with letter "F".
 Seizaki's investigation leads to a plot involving the mayoral elections and manipulation of the Shiniki population to embrace a new legislation legalizing suicide.
-Seizaki discovers that a sinister woman called Ai Magase appears to be behind the push to legalize suicide and is causing the deaths of all of those who oppose her.
+Seizaki discovers that a sinister woman named Ai Magase appears to be behind the push to legalize suicide and is causing the deaths of all of those who oppose her.